bstrock/bstrock/README.md

 - ArcGIS Javascript and Python APIs
 - ArcGIS Enterprise/Server deployments

-👀 Please feel free to explore the projects in my pinned repositories to get a feel for my interests, aptitudes and style.
+👀 Please feel free to explore the projects in my 📌 **pinned repositories** to get a feel for my interests, aptitudes and style.

 <h2>Connect with Me</h2>